Full Service sit-down restaurant and bakery.

 Take a break from shopping the flea market or bidding at the auction by eating in the sit-down restaurant or order to go.
-The Auction Restaurant is located at 345 S Van Buren St, Shipshewana Ind 46565, at the main entrance to the Shipshewana Auction & Flea Market.
-The restaurant hours coincide with the Auction & Flea Market's dates and events.
+Shawna Rae's is located at 345 S Van Buren St, Shipshewana Ind 46565, at the main entrance to the Shipshewana Auction & Flea Market.
 The restaurant is also a great place to host a banquet, party or meeting!

 In 1950, a new Auction Restaurant was built to seat 50-60 people as the auction and flea market grew in popularity.
-The restaurant was re-done again in 1981, and now serves hungry visitors from all across the country.
+The restaurant was re-done again in 1981, and has served hungry visitors from all across the country.